 If you are in the music business, the chances are good that you got into it to create music, express yourself artistically, and allow others to connect with the beautiful music you made.
 You unquestionably did not get into the music industry to deal with the business end and manage things like music royalties.
 Yet, this remains a very important part of what you do, and if you do not manage it correctly, you might run into challenges with the IRS.
 Thankfully, there is accounting software to help you manage the business and accounting side while you take care of putting out the best beats.

 What Is Music Royalty Accounting Software?

 In the past, the only royalties that musicians had to worry about came directly from sales or media plays.
 That, of course, has expanded dramatically.
-Thanks to the proliferation of programs like Spotify, Tidal, Pandora, and more, it has become exceptionally complicated for most people to track the number of programs available manually.
-As such, music royalty accounting software should be able to automate this process by connecting music platforms directly with accounting software, enabling musicians to track their royalties from any number of programs automatically.
+Thanks to the proliferation of platforms like Spotify and others, it has become exceptionally complicated for artists to manually track royalties across the ever-growing list of music streaming platforms.
+As such, music royalty accounting software exists and is designed to automate this process by connecting music platforms directly with accounting software, enabling musicians to track their royalties from any number of streaming programs, automatically.

 The Best Music Royalty Accounting Software

 Thankfully, there is no shortage of options if you are looking for this type of software to help you manage the business side of your music.
 The top performers that all integrate with Quickbooks accounting software, include:

 Eddy bills itself as the ideal software for indie labels and offers users a fifteen-day free trial period, giving you a perfect chance to determine if the software is right for you.
 It comes with many features, including the ability to import your entire music catalog, track costs and manage the revenue from various programs.

 Interestingly enough, Eddy has a relatively unique offer: If it doesn’t already track one of your revenue sources, it will add it free of charge, making this software option highly adaptable.